rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 position: 1.02
 description:
 content_markdown: >-
+  ###### Access Technopedia data by using the Technopedia API.
-  ###### Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to query data from the Technopedia database.<br>
+  Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to form custom queries that query data from the Technopedia database.<br>